-Students should begin with PSYC 100 Introduction to Psychology, which is a prerequisite for all of the other psychology courses.
-This course explores a variety of areas in which psychologists conduct research, including the biological foundations of behavior, sensory and perceptual processes, cognition, learning and memory, developmental psychology, personality and social psychology, psychological disorders, and variability in behavior related to culture.
-Students who have completed PSYC 100 (or have a score of 5 on the PSYC AP exam) and are considering majoring in psychology should next take PSYC 200 Statistical Analysis in Psychology.
-In this course students will acquire the basic statistical skills required to conduct and understand research in the field.
+Students should begin with PSYC 100 (Introduction to Psychology) or PSYC 110 (General Psychology), either of which is a prerequisite for all other psychology courses.
+These courses explore a variety of areas in which psychologists conduct research, including the biological foundations of behavior, sensory and perceptual processes, cognition, learning and memory, developmental psychology, personality and social psychology, psychological disorders, and variability in behavior related to culture.
+PSYC 100 is open only to first-years and sophomores.
+PSYC 110 is open to all students.

 Students who elect to major in psychology will take statistics and research methods courses along with six intermediate (200- and 300-level) courses in the following areas of psychology:

-- Mind and Brain
+- Mind and brain

-- Clinical issues and Health
+- Clinical issues and health

-- Person & Society
+- Person and society

-Finally, all majors enroll in a two semester senior practicum, in which they collaborate with their peers and professor while developing expertise on a topic of their choice and developing independent senior projects.
+Finally, all majors enroll in a two-semester senior practicum, in which they collaborate with their peers and professor while developing expertise on a topic of their choice and developing independent senior projects.